Glossary¶

 References are not assignable because once initialized, they cannot be assigned a new value.

-A set of sorted data structures that can be quickly searched. map and set are examples.
+A set of sorted data structures that can be quickly searched.

-asymptotic algorithm analysis
+are examples.- asymptotic algorithm analysis¶

 A more formal term for asymptotic analysis.

-to-term:
+- to-term:

 algorithm analysis :label: synonym

-to-term:
+- to-term:

 asymptotic algorithm analysis :label: formal synonym